bmarini/rack-mogilefs/README.md

     # (config.ru)
     use Rack::MogileFS, :path => %r{^/assets/*}

+## Paperclip Integration

+If you are using [MogileFS as a backend for Paperclip](https://github.com/kirtfitzpatrick/paperclip_mogilefs_storage) you'll want to do one of two things.

+a) Set your mogilefs route to `/system/*`

+    match "/system/*path" => Rack::MogileFS::Endpoint.new

+b) Change paperclip's url to match your mogilefs route, if `/assets*`, then:

+    // Rails.root/config/initializers/paperclip_mogile_url.rb
+    Paperclip::Attachment.default_options.merge!(:url => "/assets/:attachment/:id/:style/:filename")

 ## File Lookup

 `Rack::MogileFS` uses the request path (`PATH_INFO`) for the MogileFS key.
 The